swift-server/swift-aws-lambda-runtime/Examples/Deployment/README.md

-# Lambda Functions Examples
+# Deployment Examples

 This sample project is a collection of Lambda functions that demonstrates how to write a simple Lambda function in Swift, and how to package and deploy it to the AWS Lambda platform.

-The scripts are prepared to work from the `LambdaFunctions` folder.
+The scripts are prepared to work from the `Deployment` folder.

 ```
 git clone https://github.com/swift-server/swift-aws-lambda-runtime.git
-cd swift-aws-lambda-runtime/Examples/LambdaFunctions
+cd swift-aws-lambda-runtime/Examples/Deployment
 ```

 Note: The example scripts assume you have [jq](https://stedolan.github.io/jq/download/) command line tool installed.